-Previous research has shown that friendships can wither if insufficient effort is put into maintaining them.
+Previous research has shown friendships can wither if insufficient effort is put into maintaining them.

 Typically, people have a small number of around five “inner circle” friends who they can confide in.

-It is these friendships that can be sacrificed for love, according to the new research outlined today at the British Science Festival at Aston University in Birmingham.
+It is these friendships that can be sacrificed for love, according to new research outlined at the British Science Festival at Aston University in Birmingham.

 Study leader Professor Robin Dunbar, from Oxford University, said: “We’ve just shown that if you have a romantic relationship it actually costs you two friends.